 Dear Parents and Guardians:

-In conjunction with ALICE and school safety best practices, Naperville 203 has initiated other safety initiatives including building modifications with updated front entrances with guest screening software; School Resource Officers serving as onsite coordination with local law enforcement; physical environment enhancements including camera systems; IT threat management systems to protect our digital environment, and continuous weather related drills to prepare our students in the event of an emergency, just to name a few.
+In conjunction with ALICE and school safety best practices, Naperville 203 has implemented other safety initiatives including building modifications; School Resource Officers serving as onsite coordination with local law enforcement; physical environment enhancements; IT threat management systems, and continuous weather related drills to prepare our students in the event of an emergency.

 This collaborative approach helps our students feel safe and secure, and most importantly empowered and prepared.
 Together, we can make a difference in the safety and security of our students.
 Thank you for continuing these conversations at home.